-Google Nest Hub vs. Amazon Echo Show: Which screened home assistant is right for you?
+Google Nest Hub vs. Amazon Echo Show: Which Screened Home Assistant is Right for You?

+The Google Nest Hub and Amazon Echo Show are two of the more popular AI-powered smart assist devices that want a place in your home.
 Both have screens, which is still a novel feature for a device sector that once started life as “smart speakers” (although the original Amazon Echo Show pioneered the feature), and both connect to a wide collection of products to create a smart home network.

 Google Nest Hub vs. Amazon Echo Show: Appearance

-The Amazon Echo Show is a lot better looking than the original Amazon Echo Show, which is admittedly not a high bar to best.
+The latest Amazon Echo Show is a lot better looking than the original Amazon Echo Show, which is admittedly not a high bar to best.
 Amazon’s new device is far more understated, with a fabric covering and a noticeably shorter height to make it look a lot less like a 60s sci-fi show prop.
 However, it’s still rather bulky compared to the Nest Hub, which means it’ll need more shelf or counter space.

 Google Nest Hub, on the other hand, is far more attractive.
 With an elevated, thinner screen, it looks decidedly more like the smart assistant of the future.
 It comes in four colors (black, white, blue, and pink) as opposed to the two of the Echo Show (black and white), and in addition defaults to a photo frame when not in use, whereas the Echo Show shows a basic lock screen.